johnhenry/antisocial-network/src/lib/message-format/primer.md

-# primer.md

 # Multipart Message Format Primer

-## Introduction
+## Overview

-Multipart messages are a way to send multiple pieces of content in a single message.
-This format is similar to that used in email (MIME) and HTTP file uploads.
-See "rfc1867.relevant.md" for relevant parts of the specification.
+The multipart message format is a way to encapsulate multiple parts of content within a single message.
+This format is commonly used for email attachments, form data submissions, and other scenarios where mixed content types need to be transmitted together.

 ## Basic Structure

 A multipart message consists of:

-1. Headers
-2. A boundary declaration
+1. A boundary string
-3. Multiple parts, each separated by the boundary
+2. Multiple parts, each separated by the boundary

-### Headers

-Headers provide metadata about the message.
-Common headers include:

-- `Content-Type`: Specifies the type of content (e.g., `multipart/mixed`)
-- `Content-Length`: The total length of the message
-- `Boundary`: A unique string that separates different parts of the message

 ### Boundary

-The boundary is a unique string that separates different parts of the message.
-It's declared in the `Content-Type` header and used throughout the message body.
+- The message starts with a boundary string prefixed with two hyphens (--).
+- The same boundary string is used to separate each part.
+- The last boundary is followed by two additional hyphens to indicate the end of the message.

 ### Parts

-Each part of a multipart message can contain:
+Each part of a multipart message contains:

+1. Headers
+2. A blank line
+3. Content

+## Headers

+- Headers provide metadata about each part.
+- Each header is on a separate line in the format: `Key: Value`
+- Common headers include:
+  - Content-Disposition: Indicates if the part is inline content or an attachment
-- Its own set of headers
+  - Name: The name of the part
-- Content
-- Nested multipart messages (in the case of complex structures)
+  - Content-Type: The MIME type of the content
+  - Content-Transfer-Encoding: The encoding used for the content (e.g., quoted-printable)

-## How It Works
+## Content

-1. **Message Start**: The message begins with headers, including the Content-Type that declares it's a multipart message and specifies the boundary.

-2. **Part Separation**: Each part starts with a boundary line (`--boundary`).

-3. **Part Structure**: Each part has its own headers followed by a blank line and then the content.

-4. **Message End**: The last boundary line is followed by two hyphens (`--boundary--`).
+- The content follows the headers, separated by a blank line.
+- Content can be text, binary data, or even nested multipart messages.

+## Nested Structures

+- A part can itself be a multipart message, allowing for nested structures.
+- Nested parts use their own boundary, different from the parent message.

 ## Example

 ```
-Content-Type: multipart/mixed; boundary="XYZ"

---XYZ
+--boundary123
+Content-Disposition: post
+Name: text_part
 Content-Type: text/plain

-This is the first part.
+This is the text content.
---XYZ
+--boundary123
+Content-Disposition: file
+Name: image.jpg
-Content-Type: text/html
+Content-Type: image/jpeg

-<h1>This is the second part.</h1>
---XYZ--
+[Binary data for the image]
+--boundary123--
 ```

-## Parsing Process

-1. Identify the main boundary from the headers.
-2. Split the message body using the boundary.
-3. For each part:
-   a.
-Parse its headers
-   b.
-Extract its content
-   c.
-If it's a nested multipart message, repeat the process
-4. Construct a structured representation of the message.

 ## Special Considerations

-1. **Nested Structures**: Parts can themselves be multipart messages, leading to complex nested structures.

-2. **Content-Disposition**: If Content-Deposition is "file", the part is an attachment; otherwise it's considered a post.
-Files will alway be base64 encoded.

-3. **Whitespace**: Be cautious of leading/trailing whitespace in boundaries and content -- it counts as part of the message
+1. Boundaries are assumed to be cryptographically secure and won't appear in the content.
+2. Line endings can be either \r\n or \n.
+3. Non-ASCII characters are supported (assumed UTF-8 encoding).
+4. Quoted-printable encoding is used for certain content types.
+5. Empty parts (with no content) are allowed.

+## Parsing Notes

+- The parser should be strict about header formatting.
+- Malformed headers should cause the parser to skip that part.
+- The parser should handle nested structures recursively.
+- Content length should be calculated in bytes.

+This primer provides a basic understanding of the multipart message format as implemented in our parser.
+It covers the structure, key components, and special considerations for working with this format.